raphigaziano/TIE/doc/source/tutorial.rst

 .. note::

-   Experienced Python users might be thinking of building the arguments directory themselves and sending it with the splat operator, like this:
+   Experienced Python users might be thinking of building the arguments dictionary themselves and sending it with the splat operator, like this:

    ::

       my_template(**{"%name%": "raphi"}) # **Don't do this!**

    This will work, but is ugly as hell.
-   Experienced Python users shouldn't have to write such ugly code.
+   Experienced or not, Python users shouldn't have to write such ugly code.

 Regular expressions to the rescue !
 +++++++++++++++++++++++++++++++++++